Engee documentation

 Details

-Time constant by which the delay in the opening dynamics is calculated.
+The time constant used to calculate the delay in the opening dynamics.

 Dependencies

-To use this parameter, select the check box Opening dynamics.
+To use this option, check the box Opening dynamics.

 Units